Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/02 - hello world 3 times.md

     # Your code goes here.
 ```

-How many different solutions could you write?
-Probably a bunch!
-Let’s look at several different ways to code a solution.
+Even a simple task like this can be solved in many different ways.
+Let’s look at several valid approaches.
 For each solution, we’ll analyze:

 * **Number of calls to `print`** (during execution)
-* **Number of lines of code** (function header + code, but no blank lines or comment lines)
+* **Lines of code** (counting the function header and logical lines, but skipping blank lines)
-* **Number of Python statements** (measured by parsing the code)

----
+* **Statements** (Python statements, including function definitions)

-# Solution 1: Three direct print calls
+# Three Direct Print Calls

 ```python
 def hello_word_3_times():